eudes/NHD_SEPS525/README.md

 2.)
 Copy the NHD_SEPS525-master library folder into your <arduinosketchfolder>/libraries/ folder.

 3.)
-Install the Aidafruit GFX Library using the Library Manager within the Arduino IDE Manage Libraries.
+Install the Adafruit GFX Library using the Library Manager within the Arduino IDE Manage Libraries.
 Or download the Adafruit GFX Graphics core from https://github.com/adafruit/Adafruit-GFX-Library and copy the Adafruit-GFX-Library-master folder into your <arduinosketchfolder>/libraries/ folder.

 4.)
 Restart the IDE.